discretize/discretize-guides/builds/guardian/power-dragonhunter/index.md

 - <Skill name="Symbol of Resolution"/> and <Skill name="Whirling Wrath"/> are your 2 biggest damaging weapon skills on the Greatsword.
 - Make sure to be in the hitbox of the enemy whenever possible for <Skill name="Whirling Wrath"/>. <Skill name="Whirling Wrath"/> deals additional damage when casted inside a hitbox due to the additional projectiles.
-- <Skill name="Binding Blade"/> will throw additional projectiles for each nearby enemy, dealing bonus damage to bosses if you are inside the hitbox.

 **Step 2: Trap + F1 Combo**